AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 **Deferred Rendering vs Forward Rendering**

 By itself (without light volumes), deferred shading is a nice optimization as each pixel only runs a single fragment shader, compared to forward rendering where we'd often run the fragment shader multiple times per pixel.
+Deferred rendering does come with a few disadvantages though: a large memory overhead, no MSAA, and blending still has to be done with forward rendering.

+When you have a small scene and not too many lights, deferred rendering is not necessarily faster and sometimes even slower as the overhead then outweighs the benefits of deferred rendering.
+In more complex scenes, deferred rendering quickly becomes a significant optimization; especially with more advanced optimization extensions.
+In addition, some render effects (especially pos-processing effects) becomes cheaper on a deferred rendering pipeline as a lot of scene inputs are already available from the g-buffer.

+As a final note I'd like to mention that basically all effects that can be accomplished with forward rendering can also be implemented in a deferred rendering context.